-- 10.2.8 The Petitioner requested to allow the gross amount of retirement benefits in tariff for the tariff control period subject to adjustment on the basis of actual contribution in the fund. - 10.2.9 Other Operating Expenses: All other expenses are increased by CPI-X during the entire tariff control period including Repair & Maintenance. - 10.2.10 Repair & Maintenance: The repair & maintenance cost shall enable the company to ensure smooth and efficient functioning of the transmission and distribution system in operation.
+- 9.2.9.NEPRA is requested to allow the above gross amount of retirement benefits in tariff for the tariff control period subject to adjustment on the basis of actual contribution in the fund. - 9.2.10.
+Other Operating Expenses: All other expenses are increased by CPI-X during the entire tariff control period including Repair & Maintenance.
+The amount of settlement guarantee fund and security covers as per Market Commercial Code required is also part of other operating expenses. - 9.2.11.
+Repair & Maintenance: The repair & maintenance cost shall enable the company to ensure smooth and efficient functioning of the transmission and distribution system in operation.
 Moreover, it shall contribute to the benefit of the consumers at large by reducing power outages, system breakdowns and better service quality in addition to contribution in reduction of the T&D Losses.
 Foregoing in view, NEPRA is requested to allow full amount of the repair & maintenance projected for tariff control period in this MYT.
-The repair and maintenance are mainly for standalone items necessary for keeping the system in operation with no additional benefits. - 10.2.11 The adherence to service standards and improvement of customer services is only possible through continuous repair and maintenance of distribution network etc. Timely repair and maintenance are vital to continuous and reliable supply of electricity.
+The repair and maintenance are mainly for standalone items necessary for keeping the system in operation with no additional benefits. - 9.2.12.
+The adherence to service standards and improvement of customer services is only possible through continuous repair and maintenance of distribution network etc. Timely repair and maintenance are vital to continuous and reliable supply of electricity.
 Delays in scheduled repairs ultimately result in system breakdowns which in turn not only has an impact on the end-consumer, including adversely affecting industrial and agricultural production, but also damages the distribution network which then requires further investments.
 Furthermore, non-undertaking of routine repairs results in accumulation of faults with the utility which requires significant investments, a few years down the line against an issue that could have been dealt earlier at a significantly lower cost.
-Repairs are thus an important aspect in controlling the increase in end-user tariff and necessary, if distribution loss targets are to be achieved. - 10.2 2 Segregation between "Controllable" and "Uncontrollable" cost: The segregation is proposed between controllable and un-controllable costs.
+Repairs are thus an important aspect in controlling the increase in end-user tariff and necessary, if distribution loss targets are to be achieved. - 9.2.13.
+Segregation between "Controllable" and "Uncontrollable" cost: The segregation is proposed between controllable and un-controllable costs.
 The employee related costs (Salaries & Wages and Retirement Costs) are treated as uncontrollable to be passed through on actual basis in the Tariff.
 All other Costs are considered to be controllable and subject to adjustment with CPI only including Repair & Maintenance.
 The segregation of controllable and uncontrollable factors and their treatment in MYT is of vital importance.
-Non-segregation of these costs may force the Company to absorb some "uncontrollable costs" beyond its control, which are not fully recovered from its tariff resulting in financial losses to the Company.
+Non-segregation of these costs may force the Company to absorb some "uncontrollable costs" beyond its control, which are not fully recovered from hall of its tariff resulting in financial losses to the Company.
 In light of the above, it is submitted that any increase in uncontrollable costs be adjusted on an annual basis in the MYT tariff.